 Returning the channel to its pre-dam condition will largely achieve the overarching goal of restoring volitional fish passage to the Klamath River.
 Though there is photographic evidence of boulders and other materials lining the channel bottom, the uncertainty of their presence after dam removal makes it unclear what the texture of the channel bottom will be once the dam is removed.
-To increase the likelihood of fish passage, fringe roughness elements are included in the channel design to increase roughness near the channel margins, which will reduce near-bank velocity and create pathways for fish to move upstream.
+To increase the likelihood of fish passage, fringe roughness elements are included in the dam footprint channel design in the current 100% Design Report (Kiewit 2022) to increase roughness near the channel margins, which will reduce near-bank velocity and create pathways for fish to move upstream.
 Rock comprised of material generated during dam removal activities will be used for fringe roughness, and no material will be imported for this purpose.